acweathersby/sherpa/src/web/doc/content/docs/grammar/grammar.md

 ```

 The `g:num` symbol has been annotated with the reference annotation `^number`, which can now be used within the reduce function to
 refer to that symbol.
-We can also add a reduce function to the `sum` grammar production.
+We can also add a reduce function to the `sum` grammar non-terminal.
 We'll also use an previous iteration of this
-production to apply the reduce function:
+non-terminal to apply the reduce function:

 ```hydrocarbon
 <> sum >    sum^operandA \+ num^operandB   f:r { operandA + operandB }